Sayed-Zakir/Sayed-Zakir/README.md

 ### Hi there 👋

+- 👯 I’m looking for Full Time opportuinities
-- 🔭 I’m currently working on something cool
+- 🔭 I’m currently working on cool Python projects
-- 👯 I’m looking to collaborate on Data Analytics project
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m upskilling myself everyday
+- 😄 I love to Code
 - 💬 Ask me about anything
-- 😄 I love to Code
+- - 📫 Mail me at sazakir22@gmail.com to reach me out

 <!--
 **Sayed-Zakir/Sayed-Zakir** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.